keboola/component-youtube-analytics/README.md

 # YouTube Analytics Extractor

-This data source component is using YouTube Reporting API to create and run reports that give you insights into the performance of your YouTube content.
+This data source component uses the YouTube Reporting API to create and run reports that give you insights into the performance of your YouTube content.
 Automate data retrieval from the [YouTube Analytics](https://developers.google.com/youtube/analytics/) reports.

 ## Prerequisites

-1. Get access to [YouTube Analytics](https://developers.google.com/youtube/analytics/) account.
+1. Get access to your [YouTube Analytics](https://developers.google.com/youtube/analytics/) account.

 ## Configuration

-1. Log into your account using the Authorize Account button in the Keboola interface.
+1. Log in to your account using the Authorize Account button in the Keboola interface.
 2. If applicable, you may check the `Use Content Owner ID` checkbox and specify the `Content Owner ID` parameter.
     - This parameter indicates that the request's authorization credentials identify a YouTube CMS user who is acting on behalf of the content owner specified in the parameter value.
 This parameter is intended for YouTube content